dolphindb/release/1.10/README.md

 * An exception is thrown if the parameter 'partitionPaths' of function `dropPartition` indicates filtering conditions and contains a NULL value. (**1.10.5**)
 * Added the restriction that functions related to DFS database operations (including `addValuePartitions`, `addRangePartitions`, `append!`, `createPartitionedTable`, `createTable`, `database`, `dropDatabase`, `setColumnComment`, `setRetentionPolicy`, and `tableInsert`) can only be executed on data nodes. (**1.10.5**)
 * If the 'if' branch or 'else' branch of an if/else statement contains illegal components, an exception will be thrown. (**1.10.5**)
+* If the same value of the parameter 'jobId' is used repeatedly when submitting jobs with function `submitJob`, the maximum number of automatically generated job IDs prefixed with the value of 'jobId' and today's date is increased from 1,000 to 10,000. (**1.10.6**)

 > Bug Fixes